Skip to main content

 Your baby is doing this for the first time.
 They surface into lighter sleep every 45 to 60 minutes, and when they do, they notice things.
 Where are the arms that were holding me?
 Why isn't the room moving like when I was being rocked?
 This isn't the same as when I fell asleep.

 That moment of awareness is what wakes them fully.
 It's not a sleep problem.
-It's a brand new brain learning a brand new skill.
+It's a brand new brain adjusting to a new environment.
+They were in the womb for 9 months, after all.

 This is the part where I'm going to be direct with you, because this is exactly the moment when the pressure to sleep train is at its loudest.

 You do not need to stop feeding your baby at night.
-At 4 months, your baby still needs nighttime nutrition.
+At 4 months, your baby needing to feed at night isn’t a problem.
+Babies can wake up thirsty or hungry, just like adults.
 If you're breastfeeding, cutting night feeds can directly impact your supply.
 Please keep feeding your baby when they're hungry.

 You do not need to stop responding to your baby.
 Research on attachment and responsive caregiving consistently shows that babies who receive consistent, sensitive responses from their caregivers develop stronger emotional regulation over time, not weaker.